 Once we began to realize the path that we were already on, our discussions shifted to how to continue to leverage other people’s time, money, and/or knowledge to experience the goals, freedom, and life we wanted for our family.

 We realized that being in any one quadrant was neither good nor bad, right nor wrong.
 It just was.
 How you operated in that quadrant and how you felt about it made all the difference in the world.
 I would love to encourage you to stop for a moment and reflect on where you are at in these quadrants.
 Check in with how you feel about that.
-Does it align with your entrepreneurial compass and where you and your family want to go with your business and your lives?
+Does it align with your ideal life compass and where you and your family want to go with your business and your lives?
 Are you doing enough right now to mitigate any future limitations to your current source(s) of income?
 This may not help immediately with the current challenges you face but could be an important start.

 This is not to tell you how to take your steps with your business or how to invest or take other steps.
 Rather, it’s to inspire you to begin to shift your mindset and open up to possibilities.
 Explore the thought of “how can I add more eggs to my basket, solidify my streams of cash flow, and allow that freedom to help support my overall experience of real success while living my best life.”

 Recessions and even depressions will come and go again and again.
 Even pandemics or similar world wide challenges will come again and throw a wrench into some aspect of your life.